se-edu/collate/docs/User-Guide.md

 *To open the graphical user interface version*, simply double-click on the `Collate-GUI.jar` file to start Collate.
 You will be greeted with a simple interface that has a command bar.
 This command bar is where you enter short commands to tell Collate what to do.

-*To open the text-based user interface version*, open a command window in the same directory as `Collate-TUI.jar` and enter `java -jar Collate-TUI.jar`.
+*To open the text-based user interface version*, open a command window in the same folder as `Collate-TUI.jar` and enter `java -jar Collate-TUI.jar`.
 You can then enter commands within the command window.

 Below are some commands to get you started.
 * `collate from <FOLDER>` - Collate all files within `<FOLDER>` including subfolders